ryanpetris/DNS-Sync/README.md

 ## Name.com (`namecom`)

-Reads and writes dns records to a comain in a [Name.com](https://www.name.com/) account.
+Reads and writes dns records to a domain in a [Name.com](https://www.name.com/) account.

 The `NAMECOM_API_USERNAME` and `NAMECOM_API_PASSWORD` environment variables must be populated with your Name.com username and API token for this provider to work or show up in the list of available providers.
 Please refer to the [Name.com API documentation](https://www.name.com/api-docs) for more information.